Aotearoa might best advance stv by enhancing mmp

 Mixed-member proportional, voted in by a binding referendum in 1993, has similarly resisted subsequent, persistent abolishment efforts.
 With supporters of the still existentially vulnerable Green Party generally the youngest voters participating, it is diminishingly unlikely that any initiative to reduce the high degree of proportionality afforded by mmpmixed-member proportional would be successful.
 Curiously, the strengths of New Zealand’s unique, serendipitous combination of dual roll and highly proportional representation are little appreciated, seldom celebrated, and never emulated. stvsingle-transferable-vote advocates can have a jaundiced view of mmp, seeing a two-tick system as an anathema to a ranked one, and would gladly trade away mixed-member’s mostly faithful proportionality for the opportunity to standardise voting using ranked-choice systems.

 As it happens, no trade-off is necessary—ranked-choice can be layered over mmp voting.
-It is self-evident that the only time a single preference is fair is in a two-horse race, and even then, only to the extent that recording an abstention should always be an option.
-Although voters have a right to rank both local candidate and party, it is party-preference ranking that addresses the persistent misapprehension that the party vote is somehow a second preference, additional to the party represented by the candidate.
+It is self-evident that the only time single-preference—first-past-the-post—voting is fair is in a two-horse race, and even then, only to the extent that recording an abstention should always be an option.
+Although voters have a right to rank both local candidate and party, the provision of party-preference ranking would address the persistent misapprehension that the party vote is somehow a second preference, additional to the party represented by the candidate.

 That strictly proportional representation is imperative is richly illustrated by the ‘landslide’ of 365 of 650 seats delivered Friday to the Conservatives by first-past-the-post, despite their party winning less than 44% of votes cast—less than 30% of registered voters.
 Even adding the Brexit Party and ukip’s votes, the Leave parties only barely mustered 46%.
 Using a purely preference-voting system to achieve proportional representation is a massive and unnecessary compromise, yet stv is frequently defined as a proportional representation system.
 To be truly proportional, stv requires candidates to be elected at large—one single electorateconstituency for the entire country.
 But even if not carried to that extreme, electorates, under mmp, tend to the enormous.
 Boundary changes to New Zealand’s 580-kilometre-long West Coast–Tasman electorate are instructive: